R/Medicine Data Cleaning 2023 Workshop taught by Crystal Lewis, Shannon Pileggi, and Peter Higgins

 Explore a report without parameters and see where we could add them.

-Open ex-1-swiss-cats.qmd
+Open ex-1-swiss-cats.qmd.

-Click the Render button.
+Click the

 Look at the source markdown & code and the rendered report.